 Procurement is tasked with being bastions of compliance and business transparency.

-Supplier diversity is another buzzword that will have found its way into your vocabulary, and likely you have a supplier diversity program with targets to reach.
+Supplier diversity is another buzzword that will have found its way into your vocabulary, and it’s likely you have a supplier diversity program with targets to reach.

 Achieving supply chain diversity means developing a variety of trusted suppliers, from a wide range of locations and economies, and owned by a diverse array of different types of business owner.